oveleon/contao-glossary-bundle/README.md

 ![](https://www.oveleon.de/share/github-assets/contao-glossary-bundle/frontend/GlossaryLinks.png)

-*All keywords within glossary items are converted to links*
+*All keywords within glossary items are converted to links by default (You are able to change the markup within the glossary configuration template, see [JavaScript Settings](#glossary-javascript))*

 ![](https://www.oveleon.de/share/github-assets/contao-glossary-bundle/frontend/hoverCard.png)